-7.3 If the EFPIA Disclosure Code has not been implemented in Austria, is there a requirement in law and/or selfregulatory code for companies to make publicly available information about transfers of value provided by them to healthcare professionals, healthcare organisations or patient organisations?
-If so, what information should be disclosed, from what date and how?
+7.2 Is there a requirement in the legislation for companies to make publicly available information about transfers of value provided by them to healthcare professionals, healthcare organisations or patient organisations?
+If so, what companies are affected, what information should be disclosed, from what date and how?

-Austrian law does not require pharmaceutical companies to disclose information about transfers of value provided by them to healthcare professionals, healthcare organisations or patient organisations.
+Austrian law does not require pharmaceutical companies to disclose information about transfers of value provided by them to healthcare professionals, healthcare organisations or patient organisations - see, however, question 7.3 with regard to the CoC and question 5.5 with regard to non-interventional studies.